 For contact with clients, Ellis uses paperless communication techniques to avoid any unnecessary paper waste (and expense).
-You can accomplish the same goal by communicating with clients primarily through phone and email, using digital proofs, and offering online invoicing and payment (which makes the process simpler for both clients and your studio).
+You can accomplish the same goal by communicating with clients primarily through phone and email, using digital proofs, and offering online invoicing and payment.
+When you send invoices online, it makes the process easier for both your clients and your studio.

 Waste reduction can extend even further by considering the many items in photography that can be reused or recycled.
 Use rechargeable battery packs for equipment, or be sure to recycle any disposable batteries.
 Ellis now also uses refillable ink cartridges, and enjoys exploring new ways of reducing his waste stream (which makes for more efficient business operations).

 Off-site photography can involve considerable travel, and Ellis only travels when necessary.
 Teleconferencing is now an increasingly easy option for client consultations (with many alternatives that include online screen sharing, digital portfolios, and other solutions for showing your work to potential clients remotely).
 For times when travel is required, consider using a hybrid (or electric) vehicle in traveling to shoots, and offset your emissions with carbon credits to minimize your carbon footprint.